We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 The hierarchy is widely accepted in the medical literature, but concerns have been raised about the ranking of evidence, versus that which is most relevant to practice.
 Particular concerns are highlighted below.

 - Techniques lower down the ranking are not always superfluous.
-For example, the link between smoking and lung cancer was discovered via cohort studies carried out in the 1950s.
-Although randomised studies are considered more robust, it would in many cases be unethical to perform an RCT looking at risk factor exposure; you need a cohort exposed to the agent by chance or personal choice.
+For example, the link between smoking and lung cancer was initially discovered via case-control studies carried out in the 1950s3.
+Although randomised control trials (RCTs) are considered more robust, it would in many cases be unethical to perform an RCT.
+For example, if studying a risk factor exposure, you would need a cohort exposed to the risk factor by chance or personal choice.

 - The hierarchy is also not absolute.
 A well-conducted observational study may provide more compelling evidence about a treatment than a poorly conducted RCT.